iBelieve/assembla-cli/README.rst

 - ``apply BRANCH_NAME``

-  Rebases a merge request on top of the current branch and then fast-forward merges it onto the current branch.
+  Rebases a branch on top of the current branch and then fast-forward merges it onto the current branch.
 The merged commits are not pushed to Assembla, so you are able to use ``git rebase`` to interactively edit, squash, or remove commits.

 - ``review``